Mikejo5000/vsts-docs-pr/docs/pipelines/release/cosmos-db-ci-cd.md

 1. Select **Commit**, and then choose **Commit** to save the changes directly to the repostiory.

 1. On the **Build** hub select **Builds** and you will see your CI build executing.
 You can follow the build execution with the interactive logging.
-Once the build completes, You can also monitor the release.
+Once the build completes, you can also monitor the release.

 The continuous integration trigger you enabled earlier ensures a build executes for every commit.
 The build will complete and start a deployment to Azure.
 Navigate to Cosmos DB in the Azure portal, and you will see the CD process created a new database.